Husenap/qmk-keymap/README.md

 ```

 ### Compiling
-To compile the keymap run
+To compile the keymap run, this will create a binary at `qmk_firmware/moonlander_husenap`
 ```bash
 make build
 ```